ryanaruanno/Optimized-Pitch-Arsenals/README.md

 Currently, the project is focused on:

-- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: retraining models after switching to SHAP feature importance.
+- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: retraining pitch grade models after switching from "gpu_hist" tree method to "exact" due to better predictive power on next season ERA.

 ## Next Steps